Suylakan/Button-Clicking-Game/README.md

 ## 🎮 About The Game

-The **Escaping Button Game** is a fun and challenging browser-based game where your mission is simple: click the button.
+The **Button Clicking Game** is a fun and challenging browser-based game where your mission is simple: click the button.
 But there's a catch - the button is smart and will escape from your cursor whenever you get too close!

 Can you outsmart the AI and actually click it?
 Spoiler: probably not! 😈